 If you’ve been a Windows user for a long time, you may be used to regularly updating your OS.
-After all, this is the best thing you can do to increase protection against vulnerabilities such as virus and malware attacks.
+After all, this is the best thing you can do to increase protection against vulnerabilities such as viruses and malware attacks.
 Unexpectedly, you might come across an error like this error 0x80070002 upon downloading and installing any updates.

 The error usually comes in the prompt like this: error 0x80070002 ‘Well this is embarrassing, we can’t find the app’ on your computer?
-It may be due to a variety of reasons like malware attack, missing files in Windows update installers and corrupt apps.
+It may be due to a variety of reasons like malware attack, missing files in Windows update installers, and corrupt apps.
 Another common instance wherein this issue may be encountered is during Windows 10 updates install of KB3200970.

 It is not your primary task to determine the cause of the error.
 Your utmost priority is to get rid of the problem, for sure.
 Fortunately, there are plenty of ways to solve this issue.
 We will list 4 methods on how to fix 0x80070002 on Windows

 Troubleshooting is an excellent way to find fixes to complicated errors such as this.
 Fortunately, there is a built-in troubleshooter in Windows 10 that allows you to do this.

 1. Launch the Start menu by clicking on Start or pressing the Windows key.
 Type in troubleshooting in the search bar.